kaijan/AWS-AI-Workshop/Getting-Started-with-Amazon-Polly-Transcribe-Translate-Comprehend/README.md

 10. Enter the following information:
 - Transcription job name : __TestTranscribe__
 - Amazon S3 input URL : Paste the __link__ of __speech.mp3__
+> The location must be in the same region as the endpoint that you are calling.
 - Language : __English (US)__
 - Format : __mp3__
 - Channel identification : __Disabled__